yugr/rust-slides/features/cons/stdlib/README.md

 IO is not buffered by default in Rust.

+Rust default PRNG is of higher quality but slower.

 Compiler fails to optimize some stdlib operator adapter combinations (https://github.com/rust-lang/rust/issues/80416)

 # TODO